bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 .. figure:: _static/Images_Details_Tags.png

 Tags can be system or non-system.
 System tags are used to provide the functionality from the user interface perspective.
-Changing these tags affects functionality of the application.
+Changing these tags affects the functionality of the application.
 The "Show system tags" checkbox allows to view or hide system tags of the template.
 Hiding system tags helps to avoid accidental unwanted changes.
 If a user has disabled displaying of these tags, the system will remember it and next time tags will also be hidden.
 Uncheck the "Show system tags" checkbox to hide system tags from the list.

 The following system tags can be used for templates/ISOs: